My personal

 From The Topper

-think that this tradition was more powerful than the accepted story of British
+I think that a tradition that relies on the power of drawing to imagine both the everyday and the wondderful is more powerful than the accepted story of British

 art that foregrounds Gainsborough and Joshua Reynolds rather than Hogarth and